I came up in music before everything went fully digital.

 Throughout my career, musicians have always modeled other musicians — singers studying phrasing, drummers internalizing feel, guitarists chasing tone.
 That's not new.
 What's new is that modeling has become explicit.

-Today, I use AI as part of a creative feedback loop: prompting, responding, refining, and taking responsibility for the final work.
+Today, I use AI as part of a creative feedback loop—prompting, responding, refining, and taking responsibility for the final work.
 While platforms introduce elements of variation and randomness, the core decisions — melody, lyrics, emotional direction, and what ultimately gets released — remain human.

 Any vocals that aren't my physical voice are still extensions of my musical identity: my melodies, my words, my intent, my taste.

 The tools evolve.
-The authorship doesn't.